Skip to main content

 So which should you choose?

-Choose a heavyweight desktop package when the job is fundamentally a transient study, a settling-slurry problem, or a very large time-varying municipal model.
+Choose a heavyweight desktop package when the job is fundamentally a water-hammer or surge study, a settling-slurry problem, or a very large time-varying municipal model.
 Those are real engineering tasks and the big suites earn their cost there.

-For everything else - everyday sizing, checking a pump against a system, sizing a compressed-air ring main, working out heat loss along an insulated line, balancing a looped distribution network - Fluid Network Studio is the tool you reach for.
+For everything else - everyday sizing, checking a pump against a system, sizing a compressed-air ring main, working out heat loss along an insulated line, balancing a looped distribution network, running a tank and pump system over time - Fluid Network Studio is the tool you reach for.
 It is fast, it is honest about its methods, it is verified, and it costs a fraction of a desktop licence.
 Like any analysis tool, it supports a qualified engineer's judgement rather than replacing it: you remain responsible for checking results before relying on them.

 The cheapest way to compare is to try it on a network you already know the answer to.